César Pinares

-César Ignacio Pinares Tamayo ([ˈsesaɾ piˈnaɾes]; born 23 May 1991) is a Chilean footballer who plays for Primera División club Universidad Católica and the Chile national team as a midfielder.
+César Ignacio Pinares Tamayo ([ˈsesaɾ piˈnaɾes]; born 23 May 1991) is a Chilean footballer who plays for Primera División club Deportes Limache as a midfielder.

-Biography
+Club career

 Born in Santiago de Chile, Pinares started his career at Colo-Colo.
 In January 2010, he was signed by Serie A club ChievoVerona.
 He spent 1 1/2 season in Chievo's Primavera under-20 team.
 On 31 August 2011, he left for Lega Pro Prima Divisione club Triestina.
 Pinares also wore no. 40 shirt of the first team of Chievo in 2010–11 Serie A.

+In March 2025, Pinares signed with Deportes Limache.

+International career

 Pinares had played in 2011 South American Youth Championship.